Formalizing Statistical Causality via Modal Logic: Statistical Causality Language

-Classical predicates in $\Pred$ are used to describe properties on the distributions of variables (e.g., a \emph{statistical correlation} among distributions), and can be interpreted using a valuation $\calv$.
-E.g., $\pos(x)$ expresses that a variable $x$ takes each value in the data domain $\calo$ with a non-zero probability.
-We remark that $\eta(x_1, \ldots, x_k)$ represents a property of $k$ marginal distributions whereas $\eta(\la x_1, \ldots, x_k \ra)$ represents a property of a single joint distribution.

-Although predicates can express the statistical correlation, they cannot express the \emph{statistical causality} among causal variables, whose interpretation relies on a causal diagram represented by a data generator~$\datagenerator$.
-Thus, we introduce the notion of \emph{causal predicates} and interpret them using the data generator~$\datagenerator$ instead of the valuation $\calv$ of the Kripke model.
-Let $\CPred$ be a set of causal predicates that includes:
+\PARAGRAPHws{Predicates and Causal Predicates} Classical predicates in $\Pred$ describe \emph{statistical correlation} among the distributions of variables, and are interpreted using a valuation $\calv$.
+For example, $\pos(x)$ expresses that $x$ takes each value in the domain $\calo$ with a non-zero probability.
+However, predicates cannot express the \emph{statistical causality} among variables, whose interpretation relies on a causal diagram.
+Thus, we introduce a set $\CPred$ of \emph{causal predicates} (e.g., $\dsep$, $\nanc$, $\allnanc$) and interpret them using a data generator~$\datagenerator$ instead of a valuation~$\calv$.